quentincloudsnow/userlookup/IntegrationHub.md

-By passing those user information, the API will return a message stating if a user exist or not, if the user exist, it will return additonal information that you need to use in a ServiceNow workflow, see the example of response returned by the API
+By providing the user information, the API will return a message indicating whether a user exists or not.
+If the user does exist, it will also provide additional information that you will need to utilize within a ServiceNow workflow.
+You can refer to the example of the response returned by the API for clarification

       {